Reduction along strong Dirac maps: Reductions of quasi-Poisson structures

+In particular, the quotient $\mu^{-1}(\Theta)/U$ is alway a manifold, and the main Theorem \ref{main} equips both sides of this isomorphism with quasi-Poisson $Z\times K$-structures.

-\begin{proposition} The map \eqref{steiso} is an isomorphism of Hamiltonian quasi-Poisson manifolds. \end{proposition} \begin{proof} Since it is clear that $\chi$ intertwines the quasi-Poisson moment maps of the two spaces, by \cite[Proposition 3.24]{bur.cra:05} it is sufficient to show that $\chi$ is f-Dirac.
+\begin{theorem} The map \eqref{steiso} is an isomorphism of quasi-Poisson $Z\times K$-manifolds. \end{theorem} \begin{proof} Since it is clear that $\chi$ intertwines the quasi-Poisson moment maps of the two spaces, by \cite[Proposition 3.24]{bur.cra:05} it is sufficient to show that $\chi$ is f-Dirac.
 Consider the commutative diagram

 The quasi-Poisson structure on $\mu^{-1}(\Sigma)$ is given by the Dirac pullback

 and the quasi-Poisson structure on the quotient $\mu^{-1}(\Theta)/U$ is the Dirac bundle

 Chasing the diagram, we see that